faustovaz/dotfiles-linux/README.markdown

-# caarlos0 also does dotfiles
+# nerde, just like caarlos0, also does dotfiles

 ## dotfiles